Choosing the Right LED Lighting for Your Home

 - Check the lumens instead of watts

 Watts are the units to measure the amount of energy used by the bulb.
 While lumens are a measure of the illumination cast by them.
-When buying the LED bulbs look for the lumens of light cast, instead of watts.
+When buying led corn bulbs look for the lumens of light cast, instead of watts.
 This means low wattage bulbs use less electricity.
-But in the case of LED bulbs, they produce high illumination even at low wattage.
+But in the case of led corn bulbs, they produce high illumination even at low wattage.
 This makes them ideal for your budget.
 About 1500 – 3000 lumens are needed to light your room with good visibility.

 The next jargon to learn about the language of LED lights is Kelvin.
 Kelvin is the scale of the colour of the light.
 The higher the number, the cooler the light.
 The shades range from yellow (2700-3000K), white (3500-4100K) to blue (5000-6500K).
 It goes from warm reddish shades towards blue.
 The warm reddish shades like the dawn or dusk are between 2000-3000K.
 The noon light or the flash light shade is between 3500K – 5500K.
 Large shadows or blue light shades are between 5500-7000K.
 The snow white and water blue sky shades lie between 7000-12000K.